Branding & Design

 Phase 3 handles production, inspection, and fulfillment: once bleeds, coatings, and placement lock, run the press.
 Expect at least ten business days from sign-off to finished rolls, depending on run size, and stretch that to fifteen if greenhouse-compliant adhesives or cold foil are involved.
 A client once added tamper-evident seals at the last minute, which added five days and a second inspection at the ASTM-compliant wet testing station.
 I still have the voicemail where the PM squealed about “a tiny seal” like it was a surprise birthday cake—that’s when I learned to budget buffer days like a nervous planner.

 If anything shifts mid-roll, alert the QA team and re-run a handheld scan immediately; dodging a failed lot saves more time than a heroic reprint.
+In fast-moving apparel programs, a 500 MOQ pilot can still ship in 18-22 business days when the line uses a 4-color flexographic press, a Konica Minolta digital proof, and a final inline verifier before cartons leave Guangzhou or Dhaka.

 Cost and pricing of smart packaging QR branding